Skip to the main content

 • Isolate, analyze, and genetically manipulate nucleic acids, proteins, and other substances produced by micro-organisms

-• Perform tests on water, food and the environment to detect harmful micro-organisms and to control sources of pollution and contamination
+• Perform tests on water, food, and the environment to detect harmful micro-organisms and to control sources of pollution and contamination

 • Perform tests on clinical samples to detect and characterize pathogens

-• Observe, identify and classify micro-organisms
+• Observe, identify, and classify micro-organisms

 • Isolate and genetically modify micro-organisms involved in breaking down pollutants

-• Develop genetically modified microbes for use in the production of genetically engineered biological products (proteins) or for gene transfer
+• Develop genetically modified microbes for use in the production of genetically engineered biological products (proteins), or for gene transfer

 Microbiologists use a range of specialized equipment.
-Depending on the task, they could be working with incubator-shakers, fermenters, autoclaves, light and electron microscopes, epifluorescence or confocal microscopes.
+Depending on the task, they could be working with incubator-shakers, fermenters, autoclaves, light and electron microscopes, epifluorescence, or confocal microscopes.
 Other applications may call for centrifuges, gas chromatographs, high-pressure liquid chromatographs, mass spectrometry, electrophoresis units, thermocyclers, DNA sequencers, fluorescence-activated cell sorters, or phosphorimagers.

-• Bacteriology in general or a particular aspect of bacteriology, such as public health bacteriology, pharmaceutical bacteriology, hospital or clinical bacteriology
+• Bacteriology in general or a particular aspect of bacteriology, such as public health bacteriology, pharmaceutical bacteriology, and hospital or clinical bacteriology

 • Environmental microbiology, including pollutant bioremediation